Suggestions for Public Testimony

 or video, to the Clerk of the Board for inclusion in the official record at or before the meeting.

-Remember to Sign Up.
+- Remember to Sign Up.
 If you wish to testify on an agenda item, please sign up with the Clerk of the Board.
 You will be asked to fill out a speaker card, which are located outside the Board room.
-You will then be called forward by the Chairman at the appropriate time during the public hearing.
-Sign Up Online to Speak at the Board Hearing (more information).
+You will then be called forward by the Chair at the appropriate time during the public hearing.